jeremywangyuan/100-Days-Of-ML-Code-TW/README.md

 Learned more about how SVM works and implementing the knn algorithm.

 ## Implementation of K-NN | Day 11
 Implemented the K-NN algorithm for classification.
 - [Day 7-11 - K-NN ipynb](https://github.com/jeremywangyuan/100-Days-Of-ML-Code-TW/blob/master/ipynb_zh-TW/Day%207-11%20-%20K-NN.ipynb)
-#100DaysOfMLCode
-Support Vector Machine Infographic is halfway complete will update it tomorrow.

 ## Support Vector Machines | Day 12
 <p align="center">